 Scrapbook Boyfriends – Ellie McGillicuddy, age-old boozehound and raconteur, spins tales about love, loss and life vis a vis her scrapbook.
 Two act, five characters.
 Read at Frank’s Place at the Dallas Theater Center.

 Go For the Juggler – Two women who are best friends, a man and clowns come together to create a vortex of anxiety, fears, OCD and past lives.
 One act, three characters.
 It ran as a short film on TCI Cablevision, Dallas, Texas.

 Everything, But – The fearful cousin of When Harry Met Sally with characters so neurotic Woody Allen looks well-adjusted.
 Two act, six characters.
 Read at Suite X Gallery and Theater Three Below in Dallas, Texas, and workshopped at the Tamarind Theater, Hollywood, California.

 The Oldest Living Member of the Russell Crowe Fan Club Tells All – One act, one character.

-This piece was performed in 2002 at Sit ‘N Spin, an underground comedy show in Los Angeles founded by Jill Soloway, during which actors/writers bear their souls.
+This piece was performed in 2002 at Sit ‘N Spin, an underground comedy show in Los Angeles founded by Joey Soloway, during which actors/writers bear their souls.
 I co-wrote and directed this piece with Saturday Night Live veteran, Melanie Hutsell, who performed as the character, Pauline, at the HBO Workspace.
 Actors/writers with whom my pieced shared the stage that night included Sarah Silverman, Scott Buck (Dexter) and Jill Soloway (Transparent and Six Feet Under).
 Audience members included veterans from SNL, Mad TV and all the main studios in Hollywood.